NowYouCanFindMe/mean-project3/README.md

 ### Next go to your `activity.js` file,

- which is located in the models folder.
+ which is located in the `/models` folder.

 Add the following lines of code: